slaeryan/slaeryan.github.io/posts/slae-assignment7-blogpost.md

 ![VirusTotal Scan](../assets/images/vt_scan.png "VirusTotal Scan")

 So this is how a standard meterpreter shell looks without any form of encryption when scanned with different AV products.
 Nearly all AVs possess the ability to catch and quarantine them almost immediately.
-Hmmmm...
+Hmmm...

 But what if we encrypt the PE/ELF executable?
 And run the executable by decrypting it successfully at run-time?

 The main theme here is to encrypt the payload ahead of time and insert a piece of code called the stub inside the payload that will do the decryption at runtime and execute our payload thereby bypassing static signature-based detection successfully because the AV engine can't crack the encrypted payload pre-execution.

-It's a brilliant idea right?
+It's a brilliant idea, right?
 Kudos to whoever thought of that!

 This is how an encrypted payload looks exposed to VirusTotal.